 One of the things I find hardest to give up is drinking while on a diet.
-Happy hours, socials or just a nice glass of red wine with Friday night dinner – all of it goes out the window!
+Happy hours, socials, or just a nice glass of red wine with Friday night dinner – all of it goes out the window!
 You can’t expect your friends or bartender to know what’s low in calories.
-I wish someone had told me this before (I did have a bit too much fun yesterday and I’m going to pay for it this weekend) so take my advice and come prepared.
+I wish someone had told me this before (I did have a bit too much fun yesterday, and I’m going to pay for it this weekend), so take my advice and come prepared.
 It’ll help you stay on track and keep fit.

 - The standard 1.5 ounce serving of 80-proof alcohol has 96 calories even before you add any mixers.
-A 6-ounce serving of orange juice has 84 calories, but add a shot of alcohol to make it a screwdriver, and the calories more than double.
+A 6-ounce serving of orange juice has 84 calories, but add a shot of liquor to make it a screwdriver, and the calories more than double.

-- It’s the mixers, syrups, and sodas that really get people into calorie trouble, because most drinks start with 1.5 ounces of distilled spirits that only have around 96 calories.
+- It’s the mixers, syrups, and sodas that really get people into calorie trouble because most drinks start with 1.5 ounces of distilled spirits that only have around 96 calories.

 - 80-proof vodka (40% alcohol; the most common type) has 64 calories per 1oz

 - 86-proof vodka (43% alcohol) has 70 calories/1 oz

 - 90-proof vodka (45% alcohol) has 73 calories/1 oz

 - 100-proof vodka (50% alcohol) has 82 calories/1 oz